-- Manage and coordinate the daily operation of one or more complex facilities.
-Ensure that all daily work is done in a timely fashion and in accordance with all SOPs and regulations.
+- Coordinate the daily operation of one or more complex facilities.
+Ensures all daily work is done in a timely fashion and in accordance with all standard operating procedures and regulations.

 - Coordinate and assign work schedules for animal husbandry and cage wash staff to ensure balanced workloads and efficient work flow

-- Evaluate staffing needs for team to ensure appropriate staffing levels are maintained to meet departmental goals
+- Evaluate staffing needs to ensure appropriate staffing levels are maintained to meet departmental goals

-- Coordinate and oversee the training of new and existing employees in the husbandry and/or cage wash areas
+- Coordinate and deliver required training for new and existing employees in the husbandry and/or cage wash areas

 - Coordinate animal room moves to accommodate investigators, facility renovations and repairs

-- Maintain facilities to be inspection ready at all times by preventing and mitigating repeat inspection citations
+- Maintain facilities to be inspection ready at all times to prevent and mitigate repeat inspection citations

 - Confer with researchers regularly regarding day-to-day operations as well as special handling, treatment and experimental needs.